 Alumni Association Announces 2019 Alumni Award Honorees

 “The Alumni Awards honor the ‘best of the best’ in our large and highly accomplished alumni community.
-These four people have made extraordinary contributions to our school and their professional and civic communities.
+These five people have made extraordinary contributions to our school and their professional and civic communities.
 We are thrilled to be able to recognize their excellence.”

 Legendary Houston lawyer and civic leader Julius Glickman ’66 will receive the Association’s award for Lifetime Achievement.
 Ford Foundation President Darren Walker ’86 will be honored as Outstanding Alumnus.
 Shawn Raymond ’99, a partner in the Houston office of Susman Godfrey LLP, will be recognized as the Distinguished Alumnus for Community Service.
-Finally, Amanda Tyler ’04, Executive Director of the Baptist Joint Committee for Religious Liberty in Washington, D.C., will be named the Association’s Outstanding Young Alumna.
+Amanda Tyler ’04, Executive Director of the Baptist Joint Committee for Religious Liberty in Washington, D.C., will be named the Association’s Outstanding Young Alumna.

 The awards will be presented at an invitation-only dinner in Austin this October 4.
 Read more about these extraordinary awardees below.